-Chemistry in Stage 6 science furthers students’ knowledge and understanding of the chemical world strand in K-10 science by engaging in chemical concepts and explaining the relationship between atoms and the macro world.
+The Chemistry Stage 6 Syllabus (2017) furthers student knowledge and understanding of the chemical world strand in K-10 science by focusing on chemical concepts and explaining the relationship between atoms and the macro world.

 Scope and sequence